 Almost nine out of 10 people over the age of 65 receive Social Security benefits.
 According to the Social Security Administration (SSA), it makes up around 33% of the elderly population’s income.
 However, unmarried elderly individuals are much more likely to depend heavily on their benefits than their married counterparts.

-The SSA estimates that a retired worker in 2021 receives an average of $1,543 per month.
+The SSA estimates that, as of April 2022, a retired worker receives an average of $1,666.49 per month in Social Security.
 Remember that this amount is only designed to supplement your retirement income.
 While many Americans depend on it in varying degrees, it is typically not enough on its own.

 The U.S. Census Bureau conducted a Current Population Survey published in 2020 that reflects the most recent data from 2019.
-It reported that Americans 65 years and older have a median income of $47,357 and an average income of $73,288.
+It reported that Americans 65 years and older have a median income of $55,836.
 The survey bases the income on sources like wages, nonfarm self-employment, public assistance, interest and dividends and Social Security.

-Factors to Help You Calculate Your Retirement Income
+Factors to Help Calculate a Good Retirement Income for You

 Everyone works with a different amount of income during their retirement.
 The total you end up working with depends on several factors.
 Here’s a few for you to consider: